English - Teaching & Learning

 Whole Class Guided Reading

-From Year 3 onwards, children take part in Whole Class Guided Reading (WCGR).
-This is based on the VIPERS acronym, standing for Vocabulary, Inference, Prediction, Explanation, Retrieval and Summarise or Sequence - representing the key reading skills contained in the National Curriculum.
 The children learn the key skills needed to answer different types of questions through the regular practice and discussion.
 Children who are not working at Age-Related Expectation have additional 1:1 or small group reading sessions with class teachers and Teaching and Learning Assistants and, if necessary, continue their phonics learning.
 The books and extracts we read in WCGR lessons are carefully chosen quality texts, often on a theme or connected to a topic that we are studying in class.
-The extract is read by the class teacher and discussed by the children who then answer a range of VIPERS questions about the text.
-The advantages of this approach are:
+We have integrated Literary Leaves resources into our planning for the whole class guided reading.
+The lessons begin with the text being read by the class teacher while children follow their own copies of the text.
+Any unfamiliar or technical vocabulary is then explained and discussed before the children answer a range of VIPERS questions about the text.

 Dundonald 100 Books to Read